 Research into A.I. has to some degree surpassed human calculating capacity.
 Problem solving with speed and accuracy has enabled computing power sufficient for computers to beat world champions at Chess and Go, and can even compete with professionals at games like Poker.
 However clever and able robots with state of the art artificial intelligence may get, their human creator’s are going to struggle to move them into areas which make humans humane.
 They may in the future begin to perceive the world around them as we do, even though this is a vast problem to solve.
 And solving it could create a nightmare scenario.

 Another great problem is human motility.
-Compare a ballet dancer or a gymnast to a robot and they are light years apart in ability.
+Compare a ballet dancer or a gymnast to a robot and they are seemingly far apart in ability.
 However much greater are those areas of human behaviour which are most important to us: love, consciousness, self awareness, empathy, value and belief systems, the aesthetic appreciation of beauty and so on.
 About some of these science is still in the dark ages of understanding.

+The complexity involved in creating an artificial human is immense.
+And yet what about considering the model upon which AI is being developed?
 My point is this, if the most intelligent of the most intelligent species on earth has over the last seventy years got this far, and is still on the lower slopes of Everest in replicating something even remotely close to fully human, then what kind of intelligence produced ordinary examples of this phenomena like you and I?